InjectiveLabs/injective-starnet/README.md

 - [ ] Add GH Actions to deploy Starnet
 - [x] Add GH Actions to destroy Starnet
 - [ ] Impl Pulumi rollback logic, so we can destroy Starnet if something with binary goes wrong
+- [ ] Impl ssh wait logic.
+VM's are not ready to accept connections after creation, we need to retry.